Christopher Attys

-Christopher Attys (born 13 March 2001) is a footballer who plays as a midfielder for Italian club Triestina.
+Christopher Attys (born 13 March 2001) is a professional footballer who plays as a midfielder for club Triestina.
 Born in France, he plays for the Haiti national team.

-Career
+Club career

-In 2018, Attys joined the youth academy of Italian Serie A side Inter Milan from the youth academy of Torcy in the French sixth division.
+In 2018, Attys joined the youth academy of Serie A side Inter Milan from the youth academy of Torcy in the French sixth division.
 In 2020, he was sent on loan to Italian second division club SPAL.
 In 2021, he was sent on loan to Šibenik in Croatia.
 On 18 September 2021, Attys debuted for Šibenik in a 2–1 win over Lokomotiva.

 On 6 January 2023, Attys moved to Serie C club Trento on a permanent deal.

 On 1 February 2024, Attys joined Serie B club Feralpisalò on loan.

 On 19 July 2024, he joined Serie C side Triestina on a three-year deal.
 On 30 January 2025, Attys was loaned by Lecco, with an option to buy.

 International career

 Born in France, Attys is of Haitian descent.
 He was called up to the Haiti national team for a set of 2026 FIFA World Cup qualification matches in June 2024.